TAME ME INFERNO: A JOURNEY TOWARDS INTERACTIVE WEARABLE FUTURE SKINS

 In Inferno, Louis-Philippe Demers & Bill Vorn ask the audience to wear a robotic exoskeleton.
 The wearable moves them.
 The choreography is preprogrammed into the wearable system, the wearer only receives the information, no deviation is possible.

-Why do we have organs in pair and only one heart? is interactive, the audience has the control over the performance while Inferno is pre recorded, the audience has no control over the performance.
+In Why do we have organs in pairs and only one heart? the audience has the control over the performance and the interactive wearable.

-Demers through the robotic system wants to convey that the nature of control is either voluntary or coerced, while Tognazzi through the interactive system shows that the nature of control is either aware or unaware.
+While Demers through the robotic system conveys that the nature of control is either voluntary or coerced, Tognazzi through the interactive system shows that the nature of control is either aware or unaware.

-Inferno materializes the sense of strength and invulnerability that came from the lack of responsibility when acting as pre programmed robots, while why do we have organs in pairs and only one heart? materializes the sense of fragility and vulnerability that come from the responsibility when acting like interactive sensing systems.
+Inferno materializes the sense of strength and invulnerability that came from the lack of responsibility when acting as pre programmed robots, while why do we have organs in pairs and only one heart? materializes the sense of fragility and vulnerability coming from the responsibility of being interactive sensing systems.